frdmn/dotfiles/README.md

 └── In this directory you will find all available Ansible roles that I
     currently use within this project.

-./roles/{rolename}/defaults/main.yml
-└── This file contains variables and lists to work with in the actual
-    Ansible tasks, like package names/lists.

 ./roles/{rolename}/tasks/main.yml
 └── This is the actual Ansible tasks that uses the variable (defaults)
     file and proceeds with the role specific function.